 Lemon Essential Oil

 Lemon oil is your natural cleaning best friend!
 It is known for how well it releases and loosens stuck on particles.
 Not to mention its lovely, fresh scent.
-I use it all over the house – when the kids put stickers on the walls, I’ll use a drop of it on a sticker and wipe it off with a paper towel or washcloth.
-It’ll add it to my sponge when wiping down door jams that have sticky finger prints all over them.
+I use it all over the house – when the kids put stickers on the walls, I'll use a drop of it on a sticker and wipe it off with a paper towel or washcloth.
+I'll add it to my sponge when wiping down door jams that have sticky fingerprints all over them.

 I prefer to get all of my oils from Young Living Essential Oils as they have very high quality standard and I feel confident that their oils are pure.
 We also use lemon in our house to diffuse for a fresh, bright aroma, and put in food and our water (for me and my husband, not the kids).
 Young Living has starter kits that make it really easy to get started with essential oils.
 Learn more about all of that here!Print

 A DIY natural degreasing spray recipe that's tough on grease and perfect for very dirty areas like ovens, toaster ovens, car parts, cars, and more.

 - 1 1/4 cups warm to hot water

 - 2 tsp.
 Kosher Salt

 - 15 drops of Lemon Essential Oil and/or 1 tbsp. of lemon juice

 - 16 oz. brown amber glass spray bottle